Arsenal, 2021– (loan)

 Norway's Martin Odegaard was only 16 when, in January 2015, he joined then-European champions Real Madrid from Stromgodset for a reported fee of £2.3m.
-Drawing comparisons with Lionel Messi, he had regardless taken what was perceived to be a risk; Sergio Canales was similarly once considered one of the world’s most promising young talents but, upon moving to the Santiago Bernabéu; many others before him had been tipped for greatness at Real but failed to realise their potential.
+Already drawing comparisons with Lionel Messi at that age, he was still taking a huge risk in moving to the Santiago Bernabéu; many others before him had been tipped for greatness at Real but failed to realise their potential.

 By the time of Odegaard’s move to Real, he had become the youngest player to appear and score in the Norwegian Premier League, but his dream move failed to immediately live up to the huge levels of expectation that surrounded it.
 Then, following a number of temporary moves to Eredivisie sides, he impressed on loan at Real Sociedad in 2019/20 but, once again after returning to Real, he struggled for regular first-team football under Zinedine Zidane.
 It was for that reason that he looked for another loan move away from the Bernabéu; this time to Arsenal, where he has found a manager who in believes in him in Mikel Arteta.

 “He always wants the ball and he commands our pressing,” says Arteta.
 “He’s been really influential.
 I think we’ve all been a bit surprised because he looks really shy and humble, but when he steps on that pitch he’s a real character.”

 The most impressive aspect of Odegaard’s game is how forward-thinking he is when in possession.
 He takes every possible opportunity to attempt to advance play by breaking lines with incisive passing, and so he regularly cuts opponents out of the game.
 On top of that, he also regularly gives his teammate on the receiving end of his pass a ball that they will have a good chance of controlling and using positively.